linuxonly1993/gpsd_pps/README.md

 **Do this before proceeding further**

 ## Configure serial port
+- Strictly **NOT REQUIRED** just for testing PPS with gpsd.
+All setserial is used for is setting the serial port into **low_latency** mode - may improve PPS latency / accuracy
 - Make sure you have modified ```var/lib/setserial/autoserial.conf``` to reflect serial port being used (if modification is required)
 - Run ```dpkg-reconfigure setserial``` and set configuration mode to **MANUAL**
 - Copy ```/lib/setserial/autoserial.conf``` to /var/lib/setserial/autoserial.conf